louiz/biboumi/doc/admin.rst

 ~~~~~~~

 Specifies which file should be used as the list of trusted CA when
-negociating a TLS session.
+negotiating a TLS session.
 By default this value is unset and biboumi
 tries a list of well-known paths.

 outgoing_bind